Understand your company's position and learn more about the options available

 A director’s loan account can be a particularly complex issue for company directors to understand.
 Unlike with sole traders or Partnerships where taking money from the business is a relatively straightforward process, withdrawing money from a limited company in this manner is a different matter altogether.

 This is because a limited company is classed as a separate legal entity from its directors, therefore the company's money belongs to the company and not the directors.
-Taking money out of a limited company requires some additional considerations.
+Taking money out of a limited company requires additional considerations.

 What is an Overdrawn Director’s Loan Account?